Toonggg/AdvancedPython-Simulator/README.md

 # AdvancedPython-Simulator
-A Python simulator that aims to realistically simulated molecular diffusion of single-molecules in cells.
-To get things working, old Matlab code will be used as a basis and expanded upon.
-The initial goal will be to simulate one single-particle very well.
-This can be extended to multiple particles.
-Normal Brownian motion will initially be implemented, however different diffusion models (anomolous diffusion - using the Hurst exponent) will also be added.
-Drift in all the dimensions will also be added.
-Switching of the diffusive motion of particles is also to be implemented.
-Finally, nice visualization of the trajectories is also to be done.
-The code is supposed to be as modular as possible.
+A Python simulator that aims to realistically simulate diffusion of single-molecules (in cells).
+Development is being done on Mac OS X 10.15.7 using Python 3.
+To use the code, I advise using (Mini)conda and/or pip and installing any necessary dependencies this way.

 ### Features
+* 3D simulation of Brownian diffusion for multiple particles.
-* 3D simulation of Brownian motion for multiple particles (drift to be added later).
+* 3D simulation of fractional Brownian motion for multiple particles with Hurst exponent H.
+  * Subdiffusion: 0 < H < 0.5
+  * Normal diffusion: H = 0.5
+  * Superdiffusion: 0.5 < H < 1.0

 ### TO-DO
-* Implement anomalous diffusion using Hurst exponent.
-* Add nice visualization of simulation (plots of 3D or 2D trajectories).
+* Add plot showing MSD (Mean Squared Displacement).
 * Implement collision of particle(s).

 ### References